LeCAD-PEG/SOLPS-GUI/doc/source/code/b2input.rst

 .. index:: b2nxfc_style

 ``b2nxfc_style``    type: ``integer``    default: ``1``
     style specifies the precise form of interpolation used in the computation of flcb and cvcb.
-When set to '1', SPb's form of the transport terms in the momentum correction equation is used.
+When set to '1', SPB form of the transport terms in the momentum correction equation is used.
     It is recommended '1'.

 .. index:: b2nxfx_style

 ``b2nxfx_style``    type: ``integer``    default: ``1``
-    When set to '1', SPb's form of an expression that occurs in the electron-atom thermal force is used.
+    When set to '1', SPB form of an expression that occurs in the electron-atom thermal force is used.
     It is recommended '1'.